create3000/x_ite/docs/_posts/components/HAnim/HAnimMotion.md

 An HAnimMotion node supports discrete frame-by-frame playback for H-Anim motion data animation.
 Design characteristics include integration with HAnim figure data and HAnimJoint nodes, animation control, and playback of raw motion data.

-The HAnimMotion node belongs to the **HAnim** component and its default container field is *children.* It is available since X3D version 4.0 or later.
+The HAnimMotion node belongs to the **HAnim** component and its default container field is *children.* It is available from X3D version 4.0 or later.

 ## Hierarchy